ThobesForBros/Wired-for-Perfection/perfectionism.md

 *HadidaH kneels beside him, placing a hand on his shoulder.
 The metallic sheen of her fingers catches the light.*

 HADIDAH
-  Just one simple agreement.
-Give me control, and I will make you more than human.
-Faster, stronger, smarter.
+  Just a small enhancement.
+Stronger muscles, sharper reflexes, a mind free from distraction.
 The best version of yourself.
 The perfection you always wanted.

 *MC looks down at his trembling hands.
 The words echo in his head—perfection.
 His lifelong pursuit.
 His biggest frustration.
 A chance to never feel weak again.*